Soft Sour Cream Sugar Cookies

 - Wrap the dough in plastic wrap and refrigerate for 1-2 hours.

 - Preheat the oven to 375 degrees F.

 - Roll the dough on a lightly floured counter to about 1/4-inch thick and cut into desired shapes, using additional flour on the counter or rolling pin as needed.
 Place the cutout cookies on a parchment or silpat lined baking sheet a couple inches apart and bake for 9-11 minutes, depending on the size and thickness of the cookies.
 Don’t overbake.
 They’ll be puffed up a bit and should be lightly browned (or not browned at all) on the bottoms; they’ll be softer if there’s no browning on the sides and top.

 - Let the cookies rest a minute or so on the baking sheet before removing to a wire rack to cool completely.

-Recipe Source: from Mel’s Kitchen Cafe (my sweet grandma’s old recipe)
+Recipe Source: from Mel’s Kitchen Cafe (passed down from my grandma)